 In 1982 the Colorado State Assembly passed S.B.
 11 authorizing the creation of a state lottery.
 The first ticket was sold in January 1983.
 The Colorado state lottery is a member of the Multi-State Lottery Association.

 Indian Tribe Gambling Laws In Colorado

-When the Indian Gaming Regulatory Act was passed by the Congress in 1988, many states including Colorado began negotiating gaming compacts with Indian tribes.
-The Colorado Limited Gaming Act of 1990 allowed casinos to offer live poker, slot machines and blackjack.
+When the Indian Gaming Regulatory Act was passed by Congress in 1988, many states including Colorado began negotiating gaming compacts with Indian tribes.
+The Colorado Limited Gaming Act of 1990 allowed casinos to offer live poker, slot machines, and blackjack.
 The first casino opened in 1992 but the betting ranges were severely limited.
 In 2008 these restrictions were lifted.
-It is legal to play poker at casinos in the state that offer poker.
+It is legal to play poker at casinos in the state that offers poker.
 There are over 40 casinos in Colorado.